-This is the go-live month!
 Go-live is quickly approaching and you are all very busy doing high-stakes work!
-Don't forget to re-review the Post Go-Live Planning Guide to make sure all is in order for your college.
+Review the Post Go-Live Planning Guide to make sure all is in order for your college.

 The college will recommend to go-live or not go-live to the Washington State ctcLink Steering Committee based on the readiness indicators.